juliendz/noteslot/README.md

 ********************************

 ### Description:
-Noteslot a sticky notes application for the desktop inspired by Tomboy Notes.
+Noteslot is a sticky notes application for the desktop inspired by Tomboy Notes.

 It aims to provide a sticky notes application that is cross platform and extend the feature set available in Tomboy Notes.